evkx/evkx.github.io/content/models/lucid/air/Air_Dream_Edition_Performance/_index.md

 The Lucid Air Dream Edition Performance has a [**anti-lock braking system (ABS)**](../../../../technology/driverassistance/antilockbrakingsystem/)  as a standard system.
 This system helps to prevent a vehicle's wheels from locking up during braking.

+The Lucid Air Dream Edition Performance has a [**Electronic Stability Control**](../../../../technology/driverassistance/electronicstabilitycontrol/)  as a standard system that is designed to improve the stability and handling of a vehicle during sudden maneuvers or slippery road conditions.

 The Lucid Air Dream Edition Performance has a [**lane keeping assist**](../../../../technology/driverassistance/lanekeepingassist/)  as a standard system.
 This system helps to prevent the car from getting out of its lane.
 In addition, it has [**lane departure warning**](../../../../technology/driverassistance/lanedeparturewarning/) system that warns the driver if the vehicle leaves the driving lane.

+[**Front Cross Traffic Assist**](../../../../technology/driverassistance/frontcrosstrafficassist/) is a standard driver assist system that helps drivers detect oncoming traffic when crossing an intersection or turning left or right from a stopped position.

 [**Blind spot monitoring**](../../../../technology/driverassistance/blindspotmonitoring/) is a standard driver assist system.
 This side assist system helps to detect traffic in blind spots.

+[**Automatic emergency steering**](../../../../technology/driverassistance/automaticemergencysteering/) is a standard driver assist system that is designed to help drivers avoid collisions by automatically steering the vehicle in an emergency situation.

 ### Driving Automation